EV3D4/imageSearch/README.md

 # imageSearch

-**User Story:** I can get the image URLs, alt text and page urls for a set of images relating to a given search string.
+**User Story #1:** I can get the image URLs, alt text and page urls for a set of images relating to a given search string.

-**User Story:** I can paginate through the responses by adding a ?offset=2 parameter to the URL.
+**User Story #2:** I can paginate through the responses by adding a ?offset=2 parameter to the URL.

-**User Story:** I can get a list of the most recently submitted search strings.
+**User Story #3:** I can get a list of the most recently submitted search strings.